 Standard campers contain fixtures and fittings which are built-in from manufacture and are part of the vehicle’s standard specification.

 Camper conversions are typically a conversion of a van, either by a DIY build or a professional conversion built by specialists such as Danbury or Wellhouse.

-A motorhome, however, is purpose built and is a motorhome from first registration.
-They are coach built using a conventional chassis cab as a base.
+A motorhome, however, is purpose-built and is a motorhome from first registration; they're coach-built using a conventional chassis cab as a base.

 At Admiral, we identify the type of vehicle based on the registration number, and can therefore determine whether the vehicle is classed as a car or a van.
-It’s from this you’re then able to find the right type of policy for your vehicle – this may be Multi-Car or Van Insurance.
+It’s from this you’re then able to find the right type of policy for your vehicle – this may be MultiCar or Campervan Insurance.

-Admiral MultiCar Insurance insures all the cars in your household on one policy, and each car earns a guaranteed MultiCar discount.
-Our MultiCar policy is flexible and, as long as all the cars belong to immediate family members, you don't even have to be registered at the same address to start your policy.
+MultiCar Insurance covers all the cars in your household on one policy- it's flexible and, as long as all the cars belong to immediate family members, you don't even have to be registered at the same address to start your policy.

-Please note, however, you cannot mix vehicle types, such as a car and a van, on the same policy.
+At the moment, you can't mix vehicle types, such as a car and a van, on the same policy.

 • You can have cars and standard campers on the same policy